 Nobody’s interested in spending ages working on files or paying for several software licenses to get similar solutions.
 Back in the day, when someone outside your team sent a Microsoft Word document, you wouldn’t have been able to save it in Google Drive or edit it directly in Docs.
 Plus, version conflicts in Office formats within Google Drive used to be a vicious cycle.

 Thanks to Google’s update, working with both suites is easier than ever.
-G Suite now allows users to directly edit Office 365 documents within G Suite without having to convert files.
-Just think about opening a Microsoft Excel file right inside Google Sheets—a clear win for productivity.
+G Suite now allows users to directly edit Microsoft 365 documents within G Suite without having to convert files.
+Just think about opening an Excel file right inside Google Sheets—a clear win for productivity.

 The following Office file types are supported:

 - Excel files: .xls, .xlsx, .xlsm, .xlt

 David Thacker, Vice President of Product Management at G Suite, highlights how this will benefit users: